Medical Newsflash: What to Know About Musculoskeletal Injuries

-- Please do not use any painkillers or anti-inflammatory medication to prevent or treat injuries.
+Please do not use any painkillers or anti-inflammatory medication to prevent or treat injuries during the race.
 They cause damage to the kidneys and stomach lining, and are potentially very dangerous for you.

-Take note of any new or persistent musculoskeletal injuries, and act earlier rather than later!
-It’s simple: be aware, seek help, run pain free!
+Take note of any new or persistent musculoskeletal injuries, and rather seek appropriate medical attention and a diagnosis.
+Be aware, seek help, and run injury free.

 The OMTOM medical team